-The Endurance Array is a multi-scale array utilizing fixed and mobile assets to observe crossshelf and along-shelf variability in the coastal upwelling region off the Oregon and Washington coasts, while at the same time providing an extended spatial footprint that encompasses a prototypical eastern boundary current regime and overlaps the OOI RSN cabled infrastructure.
-This integrated infrastructure bridges processes from the coastal zone (OOI Coastal/Global Scale Nodes), through their transition into the ocean basin interior (OOI RSN), and outward to the pelagic North Pacific (Station Papa).
-In order to provide synoptic, multi-scale observations of the eastern boundary current regime, two cross-shelf moored array lines, each with three instrumented sites, are supplemented by six gliders patrolling the coastal region.
+The Endurance Array is a multi-scale array utilizing fixed and mobile assets to observe crossshelf and along-shelf variability in the coastal upwelling region off the Oregon and Washington coasts, while at the same time providing an extended spatial footprint that encompasses a prototypical eastern boundary current regime and overlaps the OOI Cabled Array infrastructure.
+The Endurance Offshore* and Endurance Inshore** sites are shared between the UW Cabled Array and Oregon State University that oversees uncabled infrastructure at these sites.
+This integrated infrastructure bridges processes from the coastal zone (OOI Coastal/Global Scale Nodes) through their transition into the ocean basin interior (OOI Cabled Array), and outward to the pelagic North Pacific (Station Papa).
+To provide synoptic, multi-scale observations of the eastern boundary current regime, two cross-shelf moored array lines, each with three instrumented sites, are supplemented by six gliders patrolling the coastal region (operated by Oregon State University).
 The Endurance Array is composed of two lines of moorings, the Newport Line off the Oregon coast and the Grays Harbor Line off the Washington coast.
-Oregon State University is leading the Endurance Array effort.

 Endurance Array Newport Line Technical Approach